Flip-flops: Health issues

 The flip-flop straps may cause frictional issues, such as rubbing during walking, resulting in blisters, and the open-toed design may result in stubbed or even broken toes.

-Particularly, individuals with flat feet or other foot issues are advised to wear a shoe or sandal with better support.
+Individuals with flat feet or other foot issues are advised to wear a shoe or sandal with better support.

 The American Podiatric Medical Association strongly recommends that people not play sports in flip-flops, or do any type of yard work with or without power tools, including cutting the grass, when they wear these shoes.
 There are reports of people who ran or jumped in flip-flops and suffered sprained ankles, fractures, and severe ligament injuries that required surgery.

 Because they provide almost no protection from the sun, on a part of the body more heavily exposed and where sunscreen can more easily be washed off, sunburn can be a risk for flip-flop wearers.

-Flip-flops in popular culture
+In popular culture

-For Latinos, "La Chancla" (the flip-flop), held or thrown, is a tool of child discipline.
-In public, sassing back to one's mother is well known to elicit being wacked on the head with a flip-flop.
-At home, thrown, to the same effect.
-Even the threat - mom reaching down to take off a flip-flop and hold it in her raised hand - is considered enough to improve behavior.
-There is a popular humorous video The Secret of La Chancla about why Hispanic children are "so well behaved," with the claims "The secret is Hispanic culture, which emphasizes boundaries, developmental growth, and a traditional technique known as ...
-'La Chancla'."
-Ending "chancla culture" is the subject of a serious essay "The Meaning of Chancla: Flip Flops and Discipline."
+For many Latin Americans, la chancla (in Spanish) or o chinelo (in Portuguese) (= the flip-flop), held or thrown, is known to be used as a tool of corporal punishment by mothers, similar to the use of slippers for the same purpose in Europe.
+Poor conduct in public may elicit being struck on the head with a flip-flop.
+The flip-flop may also be thrown at a misbehaving child.
+For many children, even the threat of the mother reaching down to take off a flip-flop and hold it in her raised hand is considered enough to correct their behaviour.
+The notoriety of the practice has become an Internet meme among Latin Americans and Hispanic and Latino immigrants to the United States.
+In recent years, the practice has been increasingly condemned as physically abusive.
+One essay, "The Meaning of Chancla: Flip Flops and Discipline", seeks to end "chancla culture" in disciplining children.
+The term "avaiana de pau" (wooden flip-flop, named like wooden spoon), has become a popular meme in Brazilian internet culture, often used to depict exaggerated or humorous scenarios of the mother scolding her son.
+This term gained notoriety through videos and memes created by the Piologo brothers in 2004, who used it for comedic effect.

 In India, a chappal is traditionally a leather slipper, but the term has also come to include flip-flops.
 A mother's corporal punishment was often with a chappal, striking the child on the buttocks, hands or about the head and shoulders.
 Throwing a chappal became a video trope, "flying chappal," and "Flying chappal received" an expression by an adult acknowledging that they had been verbally chastised by their parents or other adults.